Cases of 108 constituencies pending in courts

 ISLAMABAD:Court cases are pending against candidates contesting general election 2018 from 108 constituencies.
 Most of the cases are pending in the province of Sindh.

+It is obviously a worrying matter for the ECP as the polling activity is time-barred, whereas millions of ballot papers were yet to be printed, subject to the Sindh High Court judgements.

 Never before in Pakistan's electoral history, such large number of cases landed in the courts ahead of elections: 38 cases relate to the National Assembly and 51 to the provincial assemblies.
-It goes without saying that printing of ballot papers and then timely transportation to the respective constituencies is a time-taking process.
+It goes without saying that printing of ballot papers and their timely transportation is a time-taking process.

-Chief Election Commissioner Justice (R) Sardar Muhammad Raza chaired a meeting of the Election Commission here, which was attended by all the commission wings.
-The forum was given briefing on the state of preparations for the nation-wide electoral exercise on July 25.

 ISLAMABAD:Court cases are pending against candidates contesting general election 2018 from 108 constituencies.
 Most of the cases are pending in the province of Sindh.

+It is obviously a worrying matter for the ECP as the polling activity is time-barred, whereas millions of ballot papers were yet to be printed, subject to the Sindh High Court judgements.

 Never before in Pakistan's electoral history, such large number of cases landed in the courts ahead of elections: 38 cases relate to the National Assembly and 51 to the provincial assemblies.
-It goes without saying that printing of ballot papers and then timely transportation to the respective constituencies is a time-taking process.
+It goes without saying that printing of ballot papers and their timely transportation is a time-taking process.

-Chief Election Commissioner Justice (R) Sardar Muhammad Raza chaired a meeting of the Election Commission here, which was attended by all the commission wings.
-The forum was given briefing on the state of preparations for the nation-wide electoral exercise on July 25.

 Comments